 Protests against CAA in Pune, demand for spl Assembly session

 A protest was staged against the Citizenship (Amendment) Act (CAA) and the National Register of Citizens (NRC) in Kothrud area here on Saturday.
-Elsewhere in the city, some organizations demanded that the Maharashtra government should call a special session of the legislature and pass a resolution against the CAA and NRC.
+Elsehwere in the city, some organisations demanded that the Maharashtra government should call a special session of the legislature and pass a resolution aginst the CAA and NRC.

 Some 500 to 600 people took part in the protest.
 Pravin Saptarshi, another protestor, claimed that some people tried to provoke the protesters by starting arguments with them over the CAA.

 "We appealed our people not to get instigated by their comments and continue the protest in a peaceful manner," he said.
-Elsewhere, several organizations under the umbrella of Mulnivasi Muslim Manch staged a sit-in against the CAA.
+Several organizations under the umbrella of Mulnivasi Muslim Manch staged a sit-in against the CAA.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)